hantiiii/light-ckpool-solo-stats-viewer/README.md

 ### 2. Configure NGINX

-Add a server block to your NGINX configuration to serve the application and secure the parser scripts.
+Add a server block to your NGINX configuration to serve the application and secure the data directory and all parser scripts.

 ```nginx
 server {